AJNOURI/COA/troubleshooting.md

-I am trying to create a volume, put some data, snapshot it, delete original data, and recover them from the snapshot, but I cannot recover the original data:
+I am trying to create a volume, put some data, snapshot it, create a new volume from the snapshot, delete original volume and its snapshot, and recover the data from the new volume, but I cannot recover the original data:

 1- Create a volume
 2- Create an instance